-…and we’re glad you are here.
-Life can be challenging!
-But we have the tools to face these challenges.
+We’re glad you are here!
+Life can be challenging, but we have the tools to face those challenges.
 Challenges are easier to face when you have a spiritual community.

 How long are your services?

 The Sunday Service is usually around 60 minutes.

 We are 2 blocks south of W Waters Ave. – just off Habana Ave. at 2610 Silver Lake Ave, Tampa, FL 33614.
 See it on a map.
 There is plenty of free parking at our facility.

 Services begin with amazing music provided by our professional Music Team, followed by a guided meditation, spiritual prayer and an inspiring weekly lesson.